hyperspy/rosettasciio/doc/supported_formats/delmic.rst

 -----------

 RosettaScIO can read cathodoluminescence ``.h5`` datasets from Delmic containing one or multiple acquisition streams.
-The supported CL data formats currently include: intensity, hyperspectral, angle-resolved, time-resolved decay trace, time-resolved g\ :sup:`(2)` curves, time-resolved streak camera, and energy-momentum images.
+The supported CL data formats currently include:

+* intensity
+* hyperspectral
+* angle-resolved
+* time-resolved decay trace
+* time-resolved g\ :sup:`(2)` curve
+* time-resolved spectrum
+* energy-momentum (angle-resolved spectrum)

-The polarization orientation is not yet implemented in the metadata structure, as well as the photoluminescence metadata.
+The photoluminescence is not yet implemented in the metadata structure.

 ..
 Note::
     To read the cathodoluminescence .h5 datasets in `HyperSpy <https://hyperspy.org>`_, use the